-This club is focused on promoting awareness of environmental and sustainability issues within the school and local communities.
+Focused on promoting awareness of environmental and sustainability issues with the school and local communities.

 Future Business Leaders of America.
 We are involved in community service and education.
 We compete for scholarships and the opportunity to attend and compete at the national conference.

 Meets Tuesdays 2:20 - 3:00 pm every 3 weeks September-January and every 2 weeks January-April in room T226

 Get together with a group of fellow film enthusiasts to watch a movie once a month then participate in relevant discussion & activities.